huhufrfr186-spec/DDS---Mamba-/README.md

 canonical network is MAE ViT-B/16 for frozen template--search features plus DINOv2 ViT-S/14 for frozen identity features, a two-layer position selective SSM, a four-layer appearance selective SSM, a Kalman state, QACU, and an RFMB.
-The exact algorithm is defined by the immutable manifests, not by command-line defaults.

 This repository contains complete source for training, validation, prediction, official-layout adapters, immutable ablations, three-seed launch, sequence bootstrap confidence intervals, and CUDA runtime measurement.
-It contains no trained DDS-Mamba checkpoint and no public-benchmark score.

 ## Locked assets and manifests